WIAS-PDELib/ExtendableFEM.jl/README.md

 ## Running examples from documentation

 In the [documentation](https://wias-pdelib.github.io/ExtendableFEM.jl/stable/index.html) many more examples can be found.
-Each of the examples is implemented as a module that needs to be included first.
+Each of these examples is implemented as a module that needs to be included first.
 Afterwards the main file of the module can be run.
-Usually the main function has a Plotter argument that can be used to toggle a plot the solution with the (already installed) backend of your choice (e.g. `Plotter=PythonPlot`, `GLMakie`, `Plots` or others supported by [GridVisualize.jl](https://github.com/WIAS-PDELib/GridVisualize.jl)).
+Usually the main function has a Plotter argument that can be used to toggle a plot of the solution with an (already installed) backend of your choice (e.g. `Plotter=PythonPlot`, `GLMakie`, `Plots` or others supported by [GridVisualize.jl](https://github.com/WIAS-PDELib/GridVisualize.jl)).
 Some examples need several further dependencies.
-To ensure an environment we everything is installed, one can use the test environment via the package [TestEnv](https://github.com/JuliaTesting/TestEnv.jl).
+To ensure an environment were every dependency is installed, one can use the test environment via the package [TestEnv](https://github.com/JuliaTesting/TestEnv.jl).
 The following script runs Example201:
 ```julia
 # activate test environment